javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/13-mixins/article.md

 Events is a way to "share information" with anyone who wants it.

-The `eventMixin` to implement the corresponding methods:
+Here is `eventMixin` that implements the corresponding methods:

 ```js run
 let eventMixin = {